 Buying a car can be stressful, particularly when—as is almost always the case among car buyers—you’re concerned about finances.
 Used cars offer significant advantages over new cars, but the used car market is increasingly competitive, not to mention expensive.
 That’s why so many buyers are turning to salvage cars.
-A salvage car is one that has been declared a total loss by the insurer because the cost of repairing the car is greater than or equal to 50% of the car’s total value.
+A salvage car is a car that is declared a total loss by the insurer.
+Because the cost of repairing the car is greater than or equal to 50% of the car’s total value.
 Note that this is a lower threshold for salvage status than in some other states, so salvage cars in Iowa may actually be of slightly higher quality.

 Cars that have been flooded are often deemed salvage titles, making their way into this potentially exploitative market.

 Buying a flooded car in Iowa can be tricky, particularly if you’re new to the market.
 But if you’re cautious, take time to educate yourself, and diligently repair the car you purchase, you may be able to sell it for a significant profit.
 Here’s what you need to know.

 Cars damaged in a flood often look fine.
 In fact, many dealers attempt to pass off flooded cars as used cars or, if they are new enough, even as new cars.
 This is why it’s so important to investigate the history of any and all cars you plan to purchase, not just those dubbed flood cars.
 But flood cars are particularly problematic because it’s impossible to tell by a visual inspection alone whether the car is safe to drive, or in good mechanical order.